Corporate Governance

 In addition, we have adopted a corporate auditor system, in which a four-person structure that includes two outside Audit & Supervisory Board members audits the management of directors.

-Audit & Supervisory Board members audit the business execution of directors, as well as the business and financial condition of subsidiaries in Japan and overseas.
+Audit & Supervisory Board members audit the business execution of directors, as well as the business and financial condition of subsidiaries in and outside Japan.
 Such initiatives, including assigning dedicated staff to the Audit & Supervisory Board Office, help strengthen the functions of the Audit & Supervisory Board.

 The two persons appointed as outside Audit & Supervisory Board members satisfy the requirements for independent auditors as stipulated by the Financial Instruments Exchange.
 They have been designated as independent auditors of the Company because it has been determined that there is no risk of conflicts of interest with general shareholders.